If you like to read and need inspiration and the opportunity to chat with other book lovers – then it’s time to join the BYC Book Club.

 Leningrad 1941: the white nights of summer illuminate a city of fallen grandeur whose palaces and avenues speak of a different age, when Leningrad was known as St Petersburg.

 On 22 June 1941 the routine of Tatiana and Dasha Metanov’s hard impoverished life is shattered when Hitler invades Russia.
 For the Metanov family, for Leningrad and particularly for Tatiana, life will never be the same again.
 On that fateful day, Tatiana meets a brash young man named Alexander.

-We will discuss this book at a get-together in The Main Bar at the Club, 8pm, Thursday 5 August.
-If you’d like to join in simply sign up here: https://bit.ly/BYC-BookClub and you will be added to the club’s Whatsapp group where you can join the chat.
-The link for the June meeting will be shared into the WhatsApp group.
+We will discuss this book at a get-together in The Main Bar at the Club, 8pm, Thursday 9 June.
+If you’d like to join contact the office and you will be added to the club’s Whatsapp group where you can join the chat.
+Group members can also attend via Zoom

 - June – The Lost Man, Jane Harper